byAbaddon/Phaser_Game_Frog/README.md

 + Most images are generated with Playground with AI
 + +

-# DEMO Game - Classic Frog
+# Game - Classic Frog
 - Fun arcade game from olds classics
 - Great music and effects